Yaribz/SLDB/README.md

 * run the sldbSetup.pl script from SLDB directory and execute all steps, as selectionned by default by the script
-* Edit the etc/sldbLi.conf file to set following parameters: lobbyPassword (password of the lobby account used by sldbLi), sldb (replace
+* Edit the etc/sldbLi.conf file to set following parameters:
+  * lobbyPassword (password of the lobby account used by sldbLi)
-  <dbLogin>, <dbPwd> and <dbName> by the corresponding values for SLDB), etcDir
+  * sldb (replace  &lt;dbLogin&gt;, &lt;dbPwd&gt; and &lt;dbName&gt; by the
+    corresponding values for SLDB)
-  (directory containing sldbLi config files, should be the "etc" dubdirectory of SLDB), varDir (directory containing sldbLi dynamic data, should be the "var" subdirectory of SLDB), logDir (directory containing sldbLi log files, should be the "var/log" subdirectory of SLDB)
+  * etcDir (directory containing sldbLi config files, should be the "etc" subdirectory of SLDB)
+  * varDir (directory containing sldbLi dynamic data, should be the "var" subdirectory of SLDB)
+  * logDir (directory containing sldbLi log files, should be the "var/log" subdirectory of SLDB)
-* Edit the etc/users.conf file and update the <> placeholders with the desired privileged user names and account IDs for sldbLi
+* Edit the etc/users.conf file and update the <> placeholders with the desired privileged lobby user names and account IDs for sldbLi
 * You are now ready to launch all SLDB components, using recommended order:
         ./slMonitor.pl
         ./zkMonitor.pl